azavgo/uuidgen/readme.md

     [dependencies]
     uuidgen = {git = "https://github.com/azavgo/uuidgen"}
 ```
-2. Generate a true random UUID-like string:
+2. Generate version 4 UUID string:
 ```
     use uuidgen::UUID;

     let uuid = UUID::new().uuid();
     println!("Generated UUID: {}", &uuid);
 ```
-3. Generate QR code from the UUID-like string and write it as a "uuid".svg file:
+3. Generate QR code from the generated UUID string and write it as a "uuid".svg file:
 ```
     use uuidgen::UUID;